A Pretty Penny

 ‘Got it.’

-Jimmy ended the call and I remained sat in my seat feeling ill at ease.
+Jimmy ended the call.
+I remained sat in my seat feeling ill at ease.
 These were uncharted waters.
-I was a driver, not muscle.
-But as always, whenever I found myself floating in uncharted waters I employed my trusty coping mechanism: the silver lining.
-And as a writer, the silver lining was always the same; the promise of new material.
-And so I stepped out of the car and headed for the hotels entrance.
+I was a driver, not muscle, but I psyched myself up by reminding myself of the silver lining, and as a writer the silver lining was always the same: the promise of new material.
+So I stepped out of the car and headed for the hotels entrance.

 The doorman, a short, portly man, with a thick bristle moustache, smiled as I approached.